How Much Does An Architect Cost?

 You will also have to pay an architect between £5,000 and £7,000 to oversee the work.

-Architect Costs for a New House Construction
+Architect Costs for a New House Build

 The architect cost will vary according to the size of the home.
-For a four-bedroom new build, for example, the cost of planning permission will be around £4,000 - £6,000.
+For a four-bedroom new build, for example, the cost of planning permission will be around £4,000 to £6,000.
 The tender process, technical designs, and building regulations approval will then cost between £18,000 and £20,000.

 You can also expect to pay between £16,000 and £20,000 for project management.
-So you will require approximately £39,000 - £43,000+ in total.
+So you will require approximately £39,000 to £43,000+ in total.

 An architect is an expert who plans, designs, and supervises building construction.
 They may work for a company or on their own.
 When hiring an architect to get the best value for the money, there are several factors to consider.